-The County Scout Museum and the Archive Cabin are situated at the County HQ within Well End Campsite and the Museum is a great place for Scouts of any age (except Beaver Scouts) to spend some time as part of a day or Nights Away visit.
+The Hertfordshire Scouts County Museum and Archive are situated at Well End Activity Centre.
+The Museum is a great place for those in Cubs to Network to spend some time to learn about the history of our County.

 The Museum is continually being updated with new and extended displays and a quiz paper is available, designed to help young people understand the important and unique history of Hertfordshire as the first Scout County to be formed in the UK.